jakobbossek/GECCO2021-ECPERM-ttp-evolving/README.md

-# RESEARCH: Real-World-Like Instance Generation
+# RESEARCH: TTP Instance Generation

-We aim to develop generators for VLSI-like and (true) National instances for benchmarking of TSP/VRP algorithms.
+We aim to evolve instances for (pairs of) TTP-heuristics in order gain a better understanding of what makes these instances easier or harder.